Employees, Users and Access

 Post sales and deposit to the G/L (that have already been created)

-Run reports permitted for user in End of Day Wizard
+Run reports permitted for user in End-of-Day Wizard

 Run the year end roll over to prepare for a new year